Everything about laces

 Waxed or unwaxed?

-On the other hand, unwaxed ones are easier to tighten but might loosen over time.
 If you're not too concerned about getting a super tight fit or if you want to lace up quickly, unwaxed ones might be your go-to.
+Check out our selection of laces to find the perfect match for your skates.

 Lacing the liner, or not?